usrbinkat/blog.usrbinkat.io/hugo/content/en/blog/k8s-bare-metal-vmware-replacement.md

 Enter Kubernetes.
 Developed at Google to enable innovation at unprecedented scale and velocity, K8s was open-sourced in 2014 with a groundbreaking feature: a programmable API that allows the platform to be customized and extended through Custom Resource Definitions (CRDs).

-In my assessment, the CRD represents the most compelling feature of any cloud platform.
+In my view, the CRD represents the most compelling feature of any cloud platform.
 Even in a post-Kubernetes world, I would be surprised to see any replacement achieve similar adoption and success without offering comparable flexibility and extensibility through programmable interfaces and state-driven reconciliation.

 ## KubeVirt: Virtual Machines on Kubernetes